501 Student Enrollment

 -----------------------------------------------------------------------------------------------------------------

 The District will participate in open enrollment as a sending district.
-As a sending district, the Board will allow resident students to open enroll to another public school district.
+As a sending district, the Board will allow resident students whom meet the requirements to open enroll to another public school district.

 Parents of children who will begin kindergarten in the District are exempt from the open enrollment March 1 deadline.
-Parents of children who will begin kindergarten will file in the same manner set forth above by September 1.
-Parents who have good cause as defined by law for failing to meet the March 1 deadline may make an open enrollment request by September 30 unless another deadline applies.
+Parents of children who will begin kindergarten and prekindergarten children enrolled in special education programs and included in the district's basic enrollment will file in the same manner set forth above by September 1.
+Parents who have good cause as defined by law for failing to meet the March 1 deadline may make an open enrollment request by September 1 unless another deadline applies.

 The Board may approve a student's request to allow the receiving district to enter the District for the purposes of transportation.